MicrosoftDocs/dynamics365smb-docs/business-central/admin-setting-up-integration-with-dynamics-sales.md

     ms.author: bholtorf

 ---
-# Setting Up User Accounts for Integrating with Dynamics 365 for Sales
+# Setting Up User Accounts for Integrating with Dynamics 365 Sales
 This article provides an overview of how to set up the user accounts that are required to integrate [!INCLUDE[crm_md](includes/crm_md.md)] with [!INCLUDE[d365fin](includes/d365fin_md.md)].

 > [!VIDEO https://go.microsoft.com/fwlink/?linkid=2085500]